cagov/design-system/components/accordion/README.md

 <my-el></my-el>
 ```

-This custom element recreates the bootstrap accordion component functionality without the jquery dependency.
+This Custom Element recreates the bootstrap accordion component functionality without the jquery dependency.

 It is designed for use on https://covid19.ca.gov.